vshie/pingSurvey/README.md

-# BlueOS Ping2 Survey Extension
+# BlueOS Ping Survey Extension

-A simple extension for BlueOS that enables time-synchronized collection of sonar data from the Ping2 sonar, alongside GPS data.
+A simple extension for BlueOS that enables time-synchronized collection of sonar data from the Ping sonar, alongside GPS data.
 This extension provides both a full interface and a compact widget view for monitoring and recording survey data.

 ## Features